Victoria University, Toronto: Sites and architecture

 Victoria University borders Queen's Park, northeast of the University of Toronto's main campus alongside St. Michael's College.
 The Victoria College Building, colloquially called Old Vic, is an example of Richardsonian Romanesque architectural style, built in 1891.
 The architect was W. G. Storm, who died shortly after its completion.
 The campus is centred on the main quadrangle of Victoria, outlined by the Upper and Lower Houses of Burwash Hall.

 West of the Lower Houses is the new Lester B. Pearson Garden of Peace and International Understanding and the E.J.
 Pratt Library beyond it.
 From the eastern side of the building, the Upper Houses look out at Rowell Jackman Hall and the Lower Houses see the St. Michael's College residence of Elmsley.
-The only exceptions are the view from Gate House's tower that looks down St. Mary's Street and the view from the south side of Bowles-Gandier house, which looks upon the main quadrangle of St. Michael's University College.
+The only exceptions are the view from Gate House's tower that looks down St. Mary's Street and the view from the south side of Bowles-Gandier house, which looks upon the main quadrangle of the University of St. Michael's College.

+E.J.
+Pratt Library

 E.J.
 Pratt Library is the main library of Victoria University.
 It was built in 1961 and is located at the south end of the quadrangle.
 The site of the library and the adjacent Northrop Frye Building was originally on the route of Queen's Park Crescent.
 The road was pushed south into Queen's Park to make way for the new buildings.